KomalMaurya/KomalMaurya/README.md

 ---

 ## 🚀 About Me
-I'm a passionate developer who loves building full-stack web apps, designing clean user interfaces, and working on real-world problems through code.
-I'm exploring the intersections of AI, development, and community building through open-source projects and hackathons.
+I'm a passionate developer who loves building full-stack web apps,softwares, designing clean user interfaces, and working on real-world problems through code.
+I'm exploring the intersections of AI, IoT, development, and community building through open-source projects and hackathons.

-- 🔭 Currently working on: Web Dev, Open Source, and Portfolio
+- 🔭 Currently working on: DSA and Open Source
 - 🌱 Learning more about: System Design and Advanced ML
 - 🏆 Achievements: GSSoC'24 Top 3% (Rank 888/27000+), Hackathon Winner
 - 💬 Ask me about: Frontend, Tailwind, React, Git, ML, Hackathons